PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 17:31:18
+Last updated: 2024-04-02 17:31:53
-Random Quote: To fly, we have to have resistance. - Maya Lin
+Random Quote: Yeah, we all shine on, like the moon, and the stars, and the sun. - John Lennon